stratis-storage/stratis-docs/content/multi-threading.md

 dropped although they may be handled very slowly if there is a backlog.
-Depending on the client's configuration, this may cause the client to hang indefinitely waiting for a response or the client may receive a message indcating that no response was transmitted in the allotted time.
+Depending on the client's configuration, this may cause the client to hang indefinitely waiting for a response or the client may receive a message indicating that no response was transmitted in the allotted time.
 However, this situation can only arise if many messages require long-running actions to be taken and if these messages are sent in parallel.